-- ❖ If the student is enrolled in high school, the goal will be: - "Complete school year promoted" if they are in grades 9-11.
-Once the student is a high school senior or have approximately one year left to graduate, the goal becomes: "Obtain high school degree" - If the student is in a GED program, the goal will be: - "Advance a grade level in a GED Program and/or Pass a section of the GED exam."
+If the student is enrolled in high school (including a transfer high school or YABC), the goal will be: "Complete school year promoted with 10+ credits" if they are in grades 9-11.

+Once the student is a high school senior or have approximately one year left to graduate, the goal becomes: "Obtain high school degree"

+If the student is in a HSE program, the goal will be: "Advance a grade level in a High School Equivalency Program and/or Pass a section of the TASC exam."

-Once they are ready to take the full exam or are close to passing most of it, the goal becomes: "Obtain GED" - If the student is enrolled in an alternate assessment (non-degree) high school program, the goal is:
+Once they are ready to take the full exam or are close to passing most of it, the goal becomes: "Obtain High School Equivalency"

-"Complete school year with 85%+ Attendance and Mastery of IEP goalsIEP Goals."
+If the student is enrolled in an alternate assessment (non-degree) high school program, the goal is: "Complete school year with 90%+ attendance and mastery of IEP Goals."

-Once the student is one year away from graduating, the goal becomes:

-"Obtain Skills and Achievement Commencement Credential"
+Once the student is one year away from graduating, the goal becomes: "Obtain Skills and Achievement Commencement Credential"

 Depending on the Goal, there are some Required Steps, which are in line with best practice, and necessary to help student achieve their potential.

-The Required Steps that apply to students enrolled in high school who have a goal of "Complete school year promoted" or "Obtain High School Diploma" include:
+The Required Steps that apply to students enrolled in high school who have a goal of "Complete school year promoted with 10+ credits" or "Obtain high school degree" include:

-- □ Monitor attendance - o This should happen at whatever frequency attendance data is provided. - o If a student is in an alternative high school, the Coach should form a relationship with the student's Counselor (who typically work at much lower ratios than traditional schools) and request a regular update. - □ Monitor grades - o This should happen on whatever frequency data is provided (typically quarterly). - Some alternative schools offer grades on a biweekly basis. - ☐ Monitor student's transcript - o In February and July (for students on a semester schedule), and in December, March, and July (trimester schedule). - This ensures that Coaches are monitoring not just a student's grades but their cumulative credits, the Regents exam that they have completed, and which exams are still needed to graduate. - o For students with a GPA below 75, grades should be monitored ideally biweekly, if possible. - ☐ Speak to/meet with the guidance counselor/staff regarding young person's attendance or performance - The Coach should do this at least once per semester (or more if needed) to ensure the student is on-track for graduation and receiving the supports they need.
+- □ Monitor attendance - o This should happen at whatever frequency attendance data is provided. - o If a student is in a traditional DOE high school, monthly attendance data is currently provided. - If a student is in a transfer high school, some provide biweekly data.
+The Coach should form a relationship with the student's Counselor (who typically work at much lower ratios than traditional schools) and request a regular update. - □ Monitor grades - o This should happen on whatever frequency data is provided (typically quarterly). - o Some transfer schools offer grades on a biweekly basis. - Monitor student's transcript - o In February and July (for students on a semester schedule), and in December, March, and July (trimester schedule). - This ensures that Coaches are monitoring not just a student's grades but their cumulative credits, the Regents exam that they have completed, and which exams are still needed to graduate. - For students with a GPA below 75, grades should be monitored ideally biweekly, if possible. - □ Speak to/meet with the guidance counselor/staff regarding young person's attendance or performance - The Coach should do this at least once per semester (or more if needed) to ensure the student is on-track for graduation and receiving the supports they need.
 These conversations will also be centered around planning and preparing for a post-secondary setting.
-(See Fair Futures Program Manual Section 21) - The Coach should bring the Appendix F6 High School Graduation Checklist and ensure the student has the appropriate high school graduation goal (Advanced Regents diploma, Regents diploma, Local Diploma, CDOS, or SACC see Appendix F7 High School Graduation Options for Students with Disabilities).
+(See Fair Futures Program Manual Section 21) - The Coach should bring the Appendix F6 High School Graduation Checklist and ensure the student has the appropriate high school graduation goal (Advanced Regents diploma, Regents diploma, Local Diploma, CDOS, or SACC - see Appendix F7 High School Graduation Options for Students with Disabilities).